-In part 1 of a 4-part series, organisational behaviourist and learning strategist Kerryn Kohl introduces us to the Self-driven, Agile, Digital, Exponential Learning (SADEL) organisation, and highlights the need for companies to move towards this framework in order to be successful within a fast-moving digital age.
+In part 1 of an 8-part series, organisational behaviourist and learning strategist Kerryn Kohl introduces us to the Self-driven, Agile, Digital, Exponential Learning (SADEL) organisation, and highlights the need for companies to move towards this framework in order to be successful within a fast-moving digital age.

 Learning is fast becoming a business-critical priority.
 We can all ‘feel’ that the pace has accelerated, but it’s not just a feeling.
 According to researchers at Deloitte (Global Human Capital Trends 2016), it is the result of operating under Moore’s Law.